javierdecabovidal-cpu/approximate-symmetries/README.md

 To compute the orbits we call to the function compute_orbits(first_bin, epsilon_bins) (if the network is weighted, we call compute_orbits_weighted(first_bin, epsilons)).
 It returns the orbits for each epsilon.

+# 3.1 Monte Carlo

+The Monte Carlo function returns the mean value and standard deviation of the energy.
+We must entry with an adjacency matrix of a simple graph by introducing the matrix and the number of samples:

+MonteCarlo_epsilon_mean_std(A(Adjacency matrix), num_samples(number of samples))

+It returns the mean energy, the standard deviation and the Monte Carlo Error of both of them.